playcanvas/developer.playcanvas.com/content/en/tutorials/google-ads-for-games.md

 Links for this tutorial:
 - [Flappy Bird Demo][flappy-bird-ads-demo]
 - [Tutorial template project][tutorial-template-start]
-- [Google AdSense Documentation][google-afg-docs]
+- [Google H5 Games Ads Documentation][google-afg-docs]

 ## Introduction

-This tutorial will show you how to integrate Ads from Google AdSense into your games for the purpose of monetization.
+This tutorial will show you how to integrate Ads from Google H5 Games Ads Beta into your games for the purpose of monetization.

 The Ads come in two main forms: